acidburn0zzz/orgs-docs/getting-started.md

 # Getting Started

-To collaborate with other developers, and manage package access, use npm Organizations.
+To collaborate with other developers, and manage package access, use npm Organizations (npm Orgs).
 This page will teach you how to create an account using npm, then navigate npm's web interface to create an Organization.

 First, [create a new npm account](https://docs.npmjs.com/getting-started/installing-node).

-You might want to [develop your profile settings](https://docs.npmjs.com/getting-started/modifying_your_profile_from_command_line) as well but you can create your Org first if you prefer.
+You might want to [develop your profile settings](https://docs.npmjs.com/getting-started/modifying_your_profile_from_command_line) as soon as you create an account, or you can create your Org first.
+This chapter explains how to create an Org.

 ## 1. Create an Org